RUSSIA: Criminal investigations of 69 Jehovah's Witnesses

 Primorye: Nakhodka and Razdolnoye

-Another man is in custody and has been charged under Criminal Code Article 282.2, Part 1 after armed law enforcement agents raided the home of his 90-year-old mother-in-law early in the morning of 28 July.
+Another man is in pre-trial detention and has been charged under Criminal Code Article 282.2, Part 1 after armed law enforcement agents raided the home of his 90-year-old mother-in-law early in the morning of 28 July.

 After interrogation, investigators released Yelana Barmakina without charge, but allegedly warned her that she would "be next", according to the jw-russia.org news website.